-The primary purpose of assessment and evaluation at HIS is to support, improve and give students feedback so they can reflect on their learning process.
-Students have different abilities, interests, experiences, and learning styles.
-Therefore, assessment and evaluation are varied and valid and allow students to demonstrate the full range of their learning.
+The primary purpose of assessment and evaluation at HIS is to support student development by offering feedback that can facilitate student reflection on the learning process.
+The variety in student abilities, interests, experiences, and learning styles necessitates a variety in assessment and evaluation tools, allowing students to demonstrate the full range of their learning.

-HIS attempts to implement best assessment practices across the school.
-The developed assessment policies for all academic programmes offered in the school guide the teachers, students, and parents to the assessment procedures and guidelines taking place at HIS all through the academic year including: Assessing interdisciplinary units, different subject areas, skills, concepts, and learner profile, using different tools and strategies along with the reporting forms and tools.
+HIS implements novel as well as classical assessment practices across its different programmes.
+The assessment policy guides teachers, students, and parents to the assessment procedures and guidelines taking place at HIS all through the academic year including: Assessing interdisciplinary units, different subject areas, skills, concepts, and learner profile, using different tools and strategies along with the reporting forms and tools.
 (International Baccalaureate Organization, MYP: From principles into practices, 2014).

 General Assessment Guidelines in the Early Years and Elementary Classes:

-- Within each Unit of Inquiry, students will be assessed using at least five different forms of assessment and not less than ten across all the Units of Inquiry.
+- Within each Unit of Inquiry, students are assessed using minimum of five different forms of assessment.

-- Students should also be engaged in self-assessment in each Unit and in different subject areas.
+- Students engage in self-assessment in every Unit across different subject areas.

-- Teachers will develop their own assessment forms to assess the attitudes and learner profile attributes.
-Students must use some of these forms for self-assessment.
+- Teachers develop assessment forms to evaluate the attitudes and learner profile attributes.
+Students use these forms for self-assessment.

-- Students are promoted in usual cases as long as they are showing progress.
-However, if the student is not progressing for a long period of time, the student is retained.
+- Students are usually promoted as long as they show continuous progress.
+However, if the student shows stagnant progression for a long period of time, they are retained.

 General Assessment Guidelines in the Middle Years Classes:

 Assessment in MYP classes is criterion-based and directly linked to the aims and objectives of the subject groups (English Language & Literature, Arabic Language & Literature, Language Acquisition (Turkish & French, Sciences, Math, Islamic Studies, Individuals and Societies, Arts, Physical and Health Education, & Design).
 The aim of MYP assessment is to support and encourage student learning.
-The teachers constantly gather and analyze information on student performance and provide feedback to students to help them improve their performance.
-On the other hand, students must be involved in evaluation of their own progress using self-assessment and reflection.
-In doing so, they should develop wider critical thinking and self-assessment skills.
+The teachers constantly gather and analyze information on student performance and provide feedback to students so as to help them improve their performance.
+Students are directly involved in the evaluation of their own progress using self-assessment and reflection tools.
+In doing so, they develop critical thinking and self-assessment skills.